 Net Metering of electricity measures electricity flowing both directions at a location with solar panels.
 The customer still pays the appropriate customer charge for the billing period.
-If generation is greater than the locations energy consumption only the customer charge will be billed.
-If consumption is greater than a generation the 'net difference' will be billed.
+Generation up to consumption for the billing period is credited at the retail rate (same rate as charged).
+For example, if generation is greater than the locations energy consumption only the customer charge will be billed.
+If consumption is greater than generation the 'net difference' will be billed.
 Excess energy produced by the solar system will be 'banked' by the utility for use in a future billing period.
 On April 30th of each calendar year, any remaining unused kilowatt-hour credit accumulated during the previous year shall be purchased by the electric utility at the average wholesale cost of power.
 Read about the Net Metering Interconnection Standards

-This is an informative fact sheet regarding the Washington State Renewable Energy System Cost Recovery Credit, and a weblink to the Washington State Renewable Energy System Incentive portal.
-The State Solar Incentives website also has information about customer-owned solar systems.
+Federal tax incentives to install renewable energy systems may be available; check with your tax advisor.
+Here is an informative fact sheet regarding the Washington State Renewable Energy System Cost Recovery Credit, and a weblink to the Washington State Renewable Energy System Incentive portal.
+The Washington State program applies to the amount of renewable energy produced by the customer owned system.
+The State Renewable Energy Incentives website also has information about customer-owned solar systems.

 The renewable rates are voluntary, require no contracts, and you can opt-in or opt-out monthly.
 The City's electric utility does not make a profit from the Renewable Energy Rates.
 All revenue goes towards maintenance of the Ellensburg Renewable Energy Park and renewable energy education.

 Customers interested in supporting renewable energy are encouraged to fill out our online application to purchase solar energy generated at the Ellensburg Renewable Energy Park or to make contributions.

 To make a one-time direct donation to support the Renewable Energy Park Email us or call 509-962-7124.